yzhang178/Final-Project/README.md

 ## Conclusions

-Our three assumptions have been tested: 1) we can see no obvious change of red light violations around Christmas, except for a decline on the Christmas Day; 2) the Cubs' win made people violate the red lights more; 3) people make red light violations more in warm days and when the temperature increases by 1 degree, the average red light violation per camera per day will increase by 0.034.
+Our three assumptions have been tested: 1) we can see no obvious change of red light violations around Christmas, except for a decline on the Christmas Day; 2) people make red light violations more in warm days and when the temperature increases by 1 degree, the average red light violation per camera per day will increase by 0.034.

 Further analysis is required in: 1) why the violation per camera per day is extremely high in zip-code 60657 and 60804; 2) if the overall increase in violation is caused by people's increasingly impertinent driving behavior or a more reasonable geographical setup of the cameras.